- Holidays and Celebrations»

 Here you'll learn how to build your own tombstones and transform your yard into a spooky Halloween graveyard.

-Sure, you can go to Target, Wal-Mart or some other store and buy tombstones, but then your graveyard will look like everyone else's in the neighborhood.
+Sure, you can go to Target, Wal-Mart or some other store and buy tombstones, but then your graveyard will look like every other yard in the neighborhood.

 The store bought gravestones usually have just a basic "R.I.P." or "Happy Halloween" on them.
-I like more realistic tombstones with funny or scary epitaphs and also enjoy decorating the house for Halloween, so a few years ago I decided to build my own graveyard.
+I like more realistic tombstones with funny or scary epitaphs and also enjoy decorating the house for Halloween.
+So a few years ago I decided to build my own graveyard.
 Here are my tips for doing it yourself.